Radi85/Comment/docs/source/Web API.rst

     8. Resolve or reject flag.
 This is used to revoke the flagged comment state (admins and moderators)

-    9. Retrieve the list of comments and associated replies to a given content type and object ID.
+    9. Retrieve a list of comments and associated replies to a given content type and object ID.

     10. Confirm comment made by an anonymous users.

+    11. Subscribe a thread. (authenticated users)

+    12. Retrieve a list of subscribers to a given thread/content type. (admins and moderators)

 These actions are explained below.